← Previous walkthroughWalkthrough 5 of 11Next walkthrough →

 Target Proteins & Genes (14)

 Key molecular targets identified across all hypotheses.
-Click any gene to explore its entity page with 3D protein structure viewer.
+Click any gene to open its entity page; structural PDB references are linked when available.

 APOE